Inside the Louvre Palace: The Architecture Most Visitors Walk Past

 The Three Wings: Denon, Sully, Richelieu

-The modern Louvre is easier to read once the three wings become more than names on a map.
+The Louvre becomes easier to understand once its three wings stop being simple names on a map.
 Denon gives the museum its icons.
 Sully gives it depth.
-Richelieu gives it space.
-Seen that way, orientation stops feeling technical and starts feeling architectural.
+Richelieu gives it space.[1]

 The Denon Wing